 This is part of our article series published as “History of OpenZFS”.
 Subscribe to our article series to find out more about the secrets of OpenZFS

-ZFS (or the Zettabyte File System) is approaching its 15th birthday, and over a decade since integration into FreeBSD.
-Originally created by Sun Microsystems, ZFS grew in popularity because of its advanced features.
-Today we will take a look at its history.
+The Zettabyte File System (commonly known as ZFS) is approaching its 15th birthday, and over a decade since integration into FreeBSD.
+Originally created by Sun Microsystems in the early 2000s, ZFS grew in popularity because its advanced features fulfilled a previously unmet need.
+Today we will take a look at the birth of this revolutionary file system.

 A Problem in Search of a Solution

-ZFS came about “because of a typo”.
-Back in the late 1990s, Sun Microsystems had a system named Jurassic that they used to host the home directories of their employees.
-At the time, Jurassic was running the Unix File System or UFS as the file system and the Solaris Volume Manager to handle management of the disks.
-While performing routine maintenance, an engineer named Mike Sullivan mistyped a command for the SVM.
+The seeds for ZFS were planted by such suffering.
+In the late 1990s, Sun Microsystems was using a server named Jurassic to store the engineers’ data.
+This particular server was running the Unix File System or UFS as the file system, and the Solaris Volume Manager to handle management of the disks.
+One day it all came crashing down.

-A simple mistake caused a huge fallout.
+Jeff Bonwick, one of the creators of ZFS, explains what happened.
 “Everything came crashing down because the device mapping was now wrong.
-So, UFS was seeing wrong block from the file system.”
-“SVM, like a lot of these software-based volume management tools, they had their own layering, they had they own idea of labels.
+So, UFS was seeing wrong blocks from the file system.”
+“SVM like a lot of these software based volume management tools, they had their own layering, they had they own idea of labels.
 If it got confused about which devices were part of the RAID group and which weren’t, then everything was all over.
-You might have your data there, but if the label wasn’t there and it couldn’t figure it out, you date was essentially all gone.”
-The net result was that a thousand engineers were left with nothing to do while the system was restored from backup.
+You might have your data there.
+But if the label wasn’t there and it couldn’t figure it out, your date was essentially all gone.”

 A Failed Start

 Bonwick called what followed “the worse year of my career”.
 He could not get the members of the team to “buy into” his project.
 The team was divided between Colorado, Los Angeles, and Santa Clara.
-Bonwick spent quite a bit of time flying between the locations and was unable to get any momentum going and the project crashed.
+Bonwick spent a large portion of his time flying between the locations and was unable to get any momentum going.
+The project ended up crashing.
+He later commented that “You can’t start with a large team and say ‘Here is the vision’ and everyone’s suddenly going to get on board with that.
+This is not the way engineers work.”

 Getting Down to Business